Repairing Water Damaged Drywall

 This seems obvious but you'd be amazed how many people skip this step.
 My brother-in-law Jeff, during his house-flipping disaster, repaired a water-stained ceiling three times before figuring out the flashing around a roof vent was bad.
 Three times.
 Each repair looked great for about a month until new stains appeared.

 Common water sources include leaky pipes, condensation from HVAC equipment, roof leaks, and bathroom moisture that wasn't properly vented.
+The EPA warns that standing water can cause mold growth within 24-48 hours.
 Don't touch the drywall until you've found and fixed the actual problem.
 Otherwise you're just throwing money away.

 If you can't find the source, call a plumber or roofer depending on where the damage is.
 Spending $150 on a diagnostic visit beats spending $400 on repairs you'll have to do again.